garry0325/stockBot/README.md

 1. First say 'hello' to the bot, it will then ask you what you want.
 2. Take "stock" for example.
 The bot will ask you for the stock number of a company you want to check.
-3. You can say "I want to check the price of 2330" or "Please tell me the open price and low price of 2002" or "What is the volume of 3008".
+3. You can say "I want to check the price of 2330" or "Please tell me the open price and low price of 2002" or "What is the volume of 3008" or just "Check 6182".
 4. The bot will response with the information you want.
 5. You can buy the stock directly from it.
 Simply say "I want to buy this stock".
 6. The bot will ask you for how many shares you want to buy.
 You can cancel the request buy just saying "I want to cancel the order" or "I give up buying".